digital-programmer/codeclouds/README.md

 ### npm run dev

 - Run the project in development mode (using nodemon)
+- Go to localhost:8000 on your browser and the app starts

 ### npm start

 - Run the project using node
+- Go to localhost:8000 on your browser and the app starts

 ### Sign up